 - Earliest application submission date: Opening Date of AACOMAS (5/3/2018)

 - Submission timing for best consideration:

-For best consideration, please apply in a timely manner due to our UIWSOM rolling admissions process.
-Please see our website for full information: www.uiw.edu/som/admissions/admissionscycle.html.
-Additionally, please review the AACOMAS instructions and timeline for how long it takes to process and verify your AACOMAS application.
+Please apply in a timely manner due to our rolling admissions process.
+See our website for full information: www.uiw.edu/som/admissions/admissionscycle.html.
+Additionally, please review the AACOMAS instructions to determine the approximate time it takes to process and verify your AACOMAS application.

 The Office of Admission reviews and screens all AACOMAS applications completed prior to the deadline.
 Qualified candidates are then invited to complete a supplemental application.
 Competitive applicants will be invited to campus to participate in multiple mini-interviews.

 UIWSOM seeks to attract qualified applicants who demonstrate a commitment to serving the needs of underserved communities, particularly those in South Texas, through primary care practice.
 As part of a holistic review process, the UIWSOM admissions committee will consider the following:

 - Motivation, dedication, and passion for the osteopathic medical profession